Biography

 Jēkabsone is the winner of the Montreux Shure Jazz Voice Competition and has placed among the top three in several other prestigious international competitions, including the Sarah Vaughan International Jazz Voice Competition.
 Her acclaimed debut album Light brims with intimacy, warmth, and crystal-clear focus.

-A recipient of The Jazz Gallery Residency Commission Grant 2021/2022, she regularly premieres original works at The Jazz Gallery in New York City.
-In 2023, she received Latvia’s highest recognition in music: the Latvian Music Award for New Artist of the Year.
+A recipient of The Jazz Gallery Residency Commission Grant (2021–2022), Jēkabsone regularly premieres original works at The Jazz Gallery in New York City.
+In 2023, she received Latvia’s highest recognition in music, the Latvian Music Award for New Artist of the Year.
 In 2024, she earned an honorable mention in the Herb Alpert Young Jazz Composer Awards (ASCAP Foundation) and completed an artist residency at The Church in Sag Harbor.
-Most recently, she was awarded a 2025 NYFA Fellowship and has been invited to join the BMI Jazz Composers Workshop, where she is developing new works for big band.
+Most recently, she received the 2025 NYSCA/NYFA Artist Fellowship and joined the BMI Jazz Composers Workshop, where she is developing new works for big band.

-Jēkabsone’s performances invite audiences into a sonic space where heritage, innovation, and emotion converge -elevating jazz with a distinctly Baltic warmth and spirit.
+Jēkabsone’s performances invite audiences into a sonic space where heritage, innovation, and emotion converge – elevating jazz with a distinctly Baltic warmth, imagination, and spirit.

 Long Bio: